andrewferrier/debugprint.nvim/README.md

 *   The output when printing a 'plain' debug line, or a variable, is more consistent.

+*   It provides a command to delete all debugging lines added to the current buffer.

 *   Able to optionally move to the inserted line (or not).

 ## Demo